WHAT TO EXPECT

 DURING THE VISIT

 Once she has arrived, she will discuss the procedure, confirm your wishes for aftercare, and answer any questions.
 This is often also a good time to take care of payment.
 We accept personal checks, major credit cards, and cash.
+Pre-payment online when scheduling the appointment is also available for your convenience.

 AFTER THE VISIT

-If you have requested your pet’s ashes and/or framed clay pawprint, we will email you when we receive them, usually within 2-3 weeks of Dr. Meyer’s visit.
+If you have requested your pet’s ashes and/or framed clay pawprint, we will email you when we receive them, usually within 2-3 weeks of our visit.
 You may pick them up at our Gaithersburg office or we can ship them to your home.
 If you are picking up, we have a lockbox outside of our clinic available 24/7 with a code we will provide you via email.
 If you choose to have items shipped (UPS), there is a shipping fee of $18.
 Please email us if you have any questions.